Heavy-Community/wasabi_perps_solana/README.md

 -----
 # Тechnical Stack
 - **Anchor**
-  - Will be using it because it offers abstractions for common patterns and streamlines program deployment, thus enhancing the overall development process.
+  - Using Anchor, which offers abstractions for common patterns and streamlines program deployment, thus enhancing the overall development process.
 Additionally, it provides a suitable testing harness for our needs.
 - **SPL**
   - Using SPL for compatibility with token standards and for implementing upgradeability functions.
   - Some of the programs will be used for reference implementation.